gscales/EWS-BasicToOAuth-Info/Using OAuth in OpenPop.net against Office365 with MSAL.md

 # What you need to change in OpenPop.net   #

-Because OpenPop.net doesn't currently support oAuth but is open source you can easly modify the source code to suit you needs.
-Generally doing this isn't a good idea as your can loose track of upstream updates but given the age of POP3 and the number of updates to this library it shouldn't really be that much of an issue.
+Because OpenPop.net doesn't currently support oAuth but is open source you can easly modify the source code to suit your needs.
+Generally doing this isn't a good idea as your can loose track of upstream updates but given the age of POP3 and the number of updates to this library it shouldn't really be that much of an issue(and the main library will probably be updated eventually).
 As an example I created a fork of OpenPop.net [https://github.com/gscales/hpop](https://github.com/gscales/hpop) and added oAuth support to this.

-the two changes I made to this library where to add a new Authetication Method for XOAUTH2 in the Pop3client authenticaiton method
+the two changes I made to this library where to add a new Authetication Method for XOAUTH2 in the Pop3client class's authenticaiton method

     	public void Authenticate(string username, string password, AuthenticationMethod authenticationMethod) ......
 		case AuthenticationMethod.XOAUTH2:
 			AuthenticateUsingXOAUTH2(password);
 			break;
-And a method that sends the Authentication
+And a method that sends the Authentication using the existing SendCommand method

     	private void AuthenticateUsingXOAUTH2(string saslXoAuthToken)
 		{